FolkertVanVerseveld/c64_workshop/README.md

 ## Overview

-*NOTE: All presentation slides are in Dutch only!*
+*NOTE: The default documents are written in Dutch.
+Look for the *_en documents for the English translated version.*

 ## Creating the slides